grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### user_identity_fallback_credentials_enabled

 Specifies whether user identity authentication fallback credentials should be enabled in data sources.
-Enabling this allows data source creators to provide fallback credentials for backend initiated requests e.g. alerting, recorded queries etc.
+Enabling this allows data source creators to provide fallback credentials for backend-initiated requests, such as alerting, recorded queries, and so on.

 Enabled by default, needs to be explicitly disabled.
 Will not have any effect if user identity is disabled above.